This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• For the frosting mix butter, sour cream, powdered sugar, salt, 1 drop food coloring and almond extract.
-Mix well and add the desired amount of milk you want to get it the thickness you want.
-I only added a few tablespoons.
+• While the cookies are cooling, cream the butter, powdered sugar, 1 drop of food coloring, and vanilla extract.
+Mix well and add the desired amount of milk to get it the desired thickness.
+I add 3-4 tablespoons.

 • Spread frosting on cookies right before serving.